Course - Geohazards and Risk - TBA5150

 - Calculate/predict consequences

-- Recommend actions for risk reduction and/or risk mitigation.
+- Recommend actions for risk reduction and/or risk mitigation and contribute to sustainable solutions.

 General competence